Choosing the best VPN provider

 Decentralized VPNs (dVPNs)

 To address this risk of data centralization, new types of VPNs have been designed to use decentralized networks of independent relay servers. dVPNs are multi-hop by default (usually only 2 hop).
-But unlike the pricier double VPN options of some mainstream VPNs, there are no centralized servers where user data is logged.
-This bypasses the risks of central points of attack and failure, significantly increasing the security of user data against data breaches, traffic analysis, and metadata leakage.
-They can also be more affordable, and allow users to pay for specifically needed bandwidth.
+But there are no centralized servers where user data is logged.
+This bypasses the risks of central points of attack and failure, significantly increasing the security of user data.

 VPN business models: Free vs. paid VPNs